ahmed-najem/projects/README.md

 [ToolTime](https://github.com/asu-cis-capstone/tooltime) | Current capstone project that our team will be releasing this semester!

 ###Python
-Info goes here
+Below you will find a description for the Python files included in this repo.
+I am currently working to develop my understanding of Python, as I have not used it in my coursework.
+This initial file serves as a starting point for SQL scripting.
+This work was written exclsively in Python on Notepad++.
+It was tested locally using a MySQL server on WAMP and executed through command prompt with the Python 2.7.9 compiler.
+This script is new and not yet fully debugged.
+Expect changes to this section as my understanding of Python devleops.

 File | Focus
 --- | ---
-hello | goodbye
-* A simple script that demonstrates basic CRUD functionality using Python 2 and MySQL server
+[CRUD.py] (Python/crud.py) | A script that executes CRUD using Python 2, PyMySQL and MySQL server